Alex Li Trisoglio

 As they turn the wheels of Dharma!

 Here Rinpoche said that just as verse 30, the previous verse, was about hearing the words of the Buddhas, this verse is about understanding the meaning, the unmixed characteristics of the meaning of the words of the Buddha.
 So when we talk about entering into the meaning of the Buddha’s speech, and especially the speech of the Buddhas as understood by the Bodhisattvas on the First Bhumi and beyond, this may seem to us as characterised by inconceivability and paradox.
-As Rinpoche said, while we’re on the Path of Aspiring Conduct, in other words, before we attain the First Bhumi, we’re not able to enter into the speech of the Buddhas directly.
+As Rinpoche said, while we’re on the Stage of Aspiring Conduct, in other words, before we attain the First Bhumi, we’re not able to enter into the speech of the Buddhas directly.
 It’s not just that we have limited views and sectarian attitudes, but that we easily get confused when we hear seemingly contradictory teachings.
 For example, sometimes the Buddha says things like, “At one time I was a monkey,” as if to indicate there is a self that continues over multiple rebirths.
 And at other times he teaches, “There is no self.”
 In other words, he teaches both ultimate and relative truths.
 And as Rinpoche says, the two truths, like the three kayas, are not to be understood as separate — but the challenge is that we only have one mouth, so we have to talk about them one at a time.

 Practical ways for beginners to relate to the body, speech and mind of the Buddhas